szeitlin/szeitlin-blog/content/posts/engineering/cross-account-access-aws.md

-Profiles are for parameters, in this case mostly just needed for the region information, and I need one for each account because they're in different regions:
+Profiles are for parameters, in this case mostly just needed for the region information, and I need one for each account because they're in different regions.
-1) BucketOwner
-2) EMROwner

 ----------
     .aws/credentials

-When AWS says credentials they mean AWS access keys and secret keys, and they're specific to the account:
+When AWS says credentials they mean AWS access keys and secret keys, and they're specific to the account, so you need one set for each.
-1) BucketOwner
-2) EMROwner

 Note: if you have no region in one of these accounts, it will fall back to whatever region you had in your default profile,